Code-m1ner/MLS4-easyapp/README.md

     - Order Summary - Gives a nice overview of each of the products that they are purchasing.
 Images are links that will take the user back to the product details page for that product.
 - More products link which will take the user back to the all products page encouraging the user to make more purchases.

-#### About Us Page
-- Users can find out more about the company by clicking the about us link under the company dropdown (on larger devices), or within the burger menu.
-- Users are greeted with a hero image with the company mantra about the products.
-- The page is split into two sections - Our story where users can read about how the company was founded and Our Philosophy where users can read about the companies efforts to use responsibly sourced materials.
-These are split by a site relevant parallax image.

 #### Contact Us Page
 - Users can find different ways to contact the company on the contact page.
 Details for the company address, telephone, email and opening times can be found here.
 - The next section on this page allows users to contact the company using the form provided.
 Once the user submits a valid form a success message is displayed to the user to provide feedback and an email confirmation is sent to the user to let them know that we have received their query.
 - Contact messages can be located on the site administration page (for superusers only).

-#### Blog Page
-- On the Blog page, users can find snippets of all the blogs that have been uploaded to the site.
-The layout for this page is similar to that of the products in that on extra large devices 4 blog posts will show in a row, 3 on a large device, 2 on small and medium devices and 1 on extra small devices.
-- Each blog card has an image relevant to the blog, some information about the user who uploaded it and the date that it was uploaded.
-Blogs are ordered so that the most recent blogs display first.
-- Clicking anywhere on each blog card will take the user to the blog detail page for that blog.

-#### Blog Detail Page
-- The blog detail page will appear differently for different blogs as not all fields are required to submit a blog.
-If all fields have been filled out it will display as follows:
-    - Full width hero image with an image caption underneath.
-    - Blog title, author and date the blog was uploaded followed by the first 3 paragraphs of which only the first paragraph is required.
-    - When a second image is added this will act as the parallax image between the 3rd and 4th paragraphs and will have an image caption beneath.
-    - Paragraphs 4-6 will then display of which only paragraph 4 is required.
-    - When a third image is added this will act as a text break between paragraphs 6 and 7.
-An image caption will display below the image.
-    - Paragraphs 7-9 will then display of which only paragraph 7 is required.
-- I have deliberately made it that paragraphs 1, 4 and 7 are required so that there is text between each of the images.
-- On larger devices, I have used an offset column so there is plenty of white space making the text more readable and less condensed.
-- For regular users, there is a link to take the user back to the blogs page.
-- For superusers, there are links to edit and delete the blog.

 #### Profile Page
 The user profile page is split into two parts:
 - Firstly users can update their default delivery information by filling in the form and clicking the update information button allowing for easier purchasing at checkout.
 - The second column has information about a user's past orders.
 Users can click on the order number to take them to the checkout success page.
 Going to the confirmation page from the user's profile, rather than a keep shopping link there is a link for the user to take them back to their profile.
 A message to inform the user that this is a past order confirmation is displayed to avoid confusion.

-#### User Wishlist Page
+#### User Bag Page
-- This page will only be accessible to logged in users.
-If a user has not added any products to their wishlist then the user will be informed of this and a link to the all products page will be displayed.
+- This page is accessible to all users.
+If a user has not added any products to their bag then the user will be informed of this and a link to the all products page will be displayed.
-- When a user has added products to their wishlist they will be displayed here in the same format as the products page.
+- When a user has added products to their bag they will be displayed here in the same format as the products page.
 Users will have all the same functionality as the products page from here.

 ### Allauth features
 - The sign up, register, password reset, email confirmation pages etc, have all been provided by Django allauth and formatted to suit the needs of the site.

 ### Admin Features

 - Admin will have access to additional features across the site.
-Firstly admin members will have an additional icon in the delivery banner (on larger devices) or link in the burger menu (on smaller devices) to take the user to the site admin page.
+Firstly admin members will have an additional link in the my account icon (on larger devices) and (on smaller devices) to take the user to the site admin page.
 Here the admin user will have access to:
     - Add a product page link - This will take the admin user to the add product page.
 Here the user can fill in the form to add a product to the site.
 Once added the admin user will be taken to the product detail page for the product added.
-    - Add a blog link - This will take the admin user to the add blog page.
-Here the user can fill in the form to add a blog to the site.
-Once added the admin user will be taken to the blog detail page for the blog added.
     - Manage Contact Messages - This will take the admin user to the contact management page.
 Here admin users will be displayed with all the queries that have been submitted by other users.
 Admin users can view details of these messages by clicking on the name in the table.
 On both the contact management page and the contact detail page admin users can delete the messages once they have responded to the user.
 This will trigger a modal to make sure the user is happy to delete the message.
-- On the product page and product detail page admin users will have access to the edit and delete product icons.
-The edit icon will take the user to the edit product form, where they can make changes to a product (i.e put in the clearance category).
+- On the product page and product detail page admin users will have access to the edit and delete product links.
+The edit link will take the user to the edit product form, where they can make changes to a product (i.e put in the clearance category).
 The delete icon will trigger a modal to make sure the user wishes to delete the product and avoid accidental deletions.